-In addition to considering ratings from agencies, use is made of market indicators, such as share prices where available.
-Financial news is monitored in sector journals and the quality press.
-Daily relevant financial news updates and market commentaries are received by email from brokers and the Council's bank.
+Other information sources used will include the financial press, share price and other such information pertaining to the financial sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.
+Daily relevant financial news updates and market commentaries are received by email from treasury advisors, brokers and the Council's bank.
 These enable assessment of future treasury risks and scenarios in order to develop suitable risk management strategies.
-Teignbridge District Council does not currently use external treasury management advisors.